noiseprotocol/noise_spec/noise.md

 Big-endian is preferred because:

- * While it's true that bignum libraries, Curve25519, Curve448, and ChaCha20/Poly1305 use little-endian, these will likely be handled by specialized libraries.
+ * Any Noise length fields are likely to be handled by parsing code where big-endian "network byte order" is traditional.
  * Some ciphers use big-endian internally (e.g. GCM, SHA2).
- * The Noise length fields are likely to be handled by parsing code where big-endian "network byte order" is traditional.
+ * While it's true that Curve25519, Curve448, and
+ ChaCha20/Poly1305 use little-endian, these will likely be handled by specialized libraries, so there's not a strong argument for aligning with them.

 The `MixKey()` design uses `HKDF` because: